YamlToBot/wikicontent/wikicontent/discord/Guide-to-Embeds.md

-**Please note!
-These features will only work for version 2.0.0 and above!
-Ensure that you are using the right version of YamlToBot for this to work!**

 Whenever you post a link in a Discord chatroom, you may see a small box with a description of the webpage and a thumbnail image.
 As of YamlToBot 2.0.0, basic support for Discord embeds has been added.
 For more information about embeds, see the [Javacord wiki](https://javacord.org/wiki/miscellaneous/embed-faq/).